DentalCare Logo

 PrinciplesOutcomes

-1. X-rays should be emitted from the smallest source of radiation as possibleImproves image resolution
+1. X-rays should be emitted from the smallest source of radiation possibleImproves image resolution

 Reduces geometric unsharpness

-2. X-ray source-to-object distance should be as long as possibleImproves image sharpness
+2. X-ray source-to-object distance should be as long as possibleImproves image resolution

-3. Object-to-receptor distance should be as short as possibleImproves image sharpness
+3. Object-to-receptor distance should be as short as possibleImproves image resolution

 4. Receptor and long axis of the tooth should be parallel to each otherImproves anatomic accuracy